expresspigeon/blog/src/content/kb/api/campaigns.md

 > GET https://api.expresspigeon.com/campaigns/{campaign_id}/non_opens

-Returns an array of object(s) with email and id of bounced contacts from a campaign.
+Returns an array of object(s) with email and id of contacts from a campaign who did not open email.

 **Request parameters**